StackVista/stackstate-docs/setup/data-management/backup_restore/configuration_backup.md

 ## Configuration Export Versioning

+### Why versioning?

-As StackState evolves versioning of the exported Node elements is necessary.
+As StackState evolves, versioning of the exported Node elements is necessary.
 The export conf contains metadata stating the Node version \(`_version`\) which is useful in order to allow an autoupgrade to a more recent version of StackState and ensure compatibility.

 ```text
 {